 Military Briefs and Training

-Dr. Foubert is a highly sought-after speaker for military audiences given his 25 years of experience developing rape prevention programs and 10 years of working directly with military agencies as a trainer, consultant, and subject matter expert.
-He currently serves as the Highly Qualified Expert for Sexual Assault Prevention with the U.S. Army.
+Dr. Foubert is a highly sought-after speaker for military audiences given his 25 years of experience developing rape prevention programs and 10 years of working directly with military agencies as a trainer, consultant, subject matter expert, and highly qualified expert.
+He currently serves as a Civilian employee of the U.S. Army (SES) as the Highly Qualified Expert for Sexual Assault Prevention with the U.S. Army SHARP program.

 In his years of service to the military, Dr. Foubert has done several things.
 Dr. Foubert briefed the leaders of SAPRO at the Pentagon about how to prevent sexual violence.
 In addition, he has testified before Congress, briefing the House Armed Services Committee subcommittee on Military Personnel regarding how to prevent rape in the military.